rishav-eulb/100-days-of-move/docs/VariablesBasics.md

 let y = x; // ERROR variable has moved from x
 ```

-Similarly there are many more scenarios of unpacking where we can to unpack a variable and use the value of it's field further.
+Similarly there are many more scenarios of unpacking where we cannot unpack a variable and use the value of it's field further.
 In case the user's don't want to use a particular field values then they can use `_` to drop the field value.

 ```Move
 struct Test2 {